Esther7171/TryHackMe-Walkthroughs/Room/Valenfind/readme.md

-# Valenfind tryhackme walkthrough
+# Valenfind TryHackMe Walkthrough

 https://tryhackme.com/room/lafb2026e10

-Initial reconnace
+## Initial Reconnaissance

 <img width="924" height="717" alt="image" src="https://github.com/user-attachments/assets/15436140-b246-4e5c-b5dc-e367e8b2cd88" />

-as the lab already gave us the web link and web page is running on port 5000 let take a look
+The room already provided the web application URL, and I noticed that the application was running on port 5000.
+I started by opening the website to see what functionality was available.

 <img width="1891" height="531" alt="image" src="https://github.com/user-attachments/assets/e92b772a-f438-4054-840f-85444f2b5ab9" />

-as i click on start journey it ask to create an account so i register here
+On the landing page, I clicked the **Start Journey** button.
+The application redirected me to a registration page, requiring a new account before accessing the platform.

 <img width="1898" height="495" alt="image" src="https://github.com/user-attachments/assets/f1b5c8c2-8c50-4753-8fd3-814fab7a112a" />

-as i register i got to dashboard where i can see some profiles created
+After creating an account and logging in, I was taken to the dashboard.
+From there, I could see several user profiles that had already been created within the application.

 <img width="1891" height="967" alt="image" src="https://github.com/user-attachments/assets/bc7329d3-2679-4e11-84b9-583461a73b34" />

 so we can like a person and view there profile and chnage profile bio theme